-Should a clinician require further assessment of a driver (for example, occupational therapy specialist opinion or on-road assessment), the doctor in charge of their care should be able to advise the driver whether or not it is appropriate for them to continue to drive during the period until these further assessments have been completed.
+Should a clinician require further assessment of a driver (for example, occupational therapy specialist opinion, sleep apnoea assessment or on-road assessment), the doctor in charge of their care should be able to advise the driver whether or not it is appropriate for them to continue to drive during the period until these further assessments have been completed.
+This interim decision may be assisted by a number of elements, including enquiry as to any change in driving ability, new crashes or erratic behaviour from the patient and an informant such as a family member, an assessment of the prudence of the driver in terms of following medical advice, and scrutiny of the relevant advice for the most salient medical condition relevant to driving.
+If in doubt, driving should cease until the further assessment has been completed.
+A list of individuals and organisations that provide on-road driving assessments is available from the NOTM website; https://rcpi-live-cdn.s3.amazonaws.com/wp-content/uploads/2020/12/Onroad-Driving-Assessment-Information-2020_December_2020.pdf.
 Drivers may be reminded that if they choose to ignore medical advice to cease driving, there could be consequences with respect to their insurance cover and liability to prosecution for a range of offences.